pedroandreou/LibraryManagementSystem/README.md

 # Outcomes:
-- Loaded txt files using pandas to_sql method
+- Loaded txt files using the pandas 'to_sql' method
 - Followed STAR schema
 - Created fact tables and dimension tables programmatically (look at "create_dimension_table" function in "database.py" file)
 - Mapped values to ids programmatically for assigning them as keys to tables (look at "map_vals_to_ids" function in "database.py" file)